charliereese/learn_c/README.md

-This repo contains exercises from the book Learn C the Hard Way
+This repo contains exercises from the books:
+* Learn C the Hard Way (aka lcthw)
+* The C Programming Language (aka K&R)